-Factors In Developing A National Energy Policy
+Factors in Developing A National Energy Policy

 There are many factors that affect the development of a sound national energy policy.
-This testimony will focus on several key issues in crafting a sound policy to address adequate supply of essential natural gas and petroleum.
+Following is a review of several key issues to include in crafting that policy to address adequate supply of essential natural gas and petroleum.

-1. Fossil energy - particularly natural gas and petroleum based energy - will continue to dominate energy supply in the United States.
-According to the National Petroleum

-Council's Natural Gas study natural gas and petroleum account for 64.8 percent of national energy needs.
+- 1. Fossil energy particularly natural gas and petroleum based energy dominates our economy and will continue to do so for the foreseeable future.
+According to the National Petroleum Council's Natural Gas study natural gas and petroleum account for 64.8 percent of national energy needs.
 Future projections show significant growth in the use of these fuels as domestic energy demand continues to increase.
 The U.S. economy is driven by the availability of adequate energy supplies whether consumed by manufacturing, by transportation to and from jobs, or by the expanding role of computer use and the Internet.
 It ignores this reality to suggest that an equally robust economy can be sustained without substantial energy growth.
-And, it ignores this reality to suggest that natural gas and petroleum will not be the dominant share of this growth.

-2. Regardless of changes in world politics, energy supply remains a national security issue.
+And, it ignores this reality to suggest that natural gas and petroleum will not comprise the dominant share of this growth. - 2.
+Regardless of changes in world politics, energy supply also remains a national security issue.
 A decade ago energy supply from foreign sources would be viewed as a national security risk in the context of the Cold War - supply routes at risk and energy sources subject to control by adversaries.
 Today's national security issue is different, but it is nonetheless significant.
 Currently, we import over 55 percent of our nation's petroleum.
 It comes from diverse sources, but diversity is not security.
 In 1973 the OPEC oil embargo crippled this country.
-Yet, we now import over twice as much petroleum on a percentage basis from the OPEC countries that embargoed us - and neither Iran or Iraq participated in that embargo.
+Yet, we now import over twice as much petroleum on a percentage basis from the OPEC countries that embargoed us - and neither Iran nor Iraq participated in that embargo.
 Whether we like to address it or not, our sources of petroleum come from countries with a history of instability.
-We are currently importing approximately 500,000 barrels per day from Iraq.
+We are currently importing approximately 700,000 barrels per day from Iraq.
 Clearly, this is not a reliable source.
 Saudi Arabia is ruled by a monarchy in a world without ruling monarchs; it is constantly subject to subversion by radical religious elements.
-Even Venezuela is ruled by a government that has dramatically shifted that country's priorities over the past two years and continues to be difficult to predict.
-We must recognize that shifts in any of these suppliers can dramatically and adversely affect our nation and our national economic security.
+Even Venezuela is ruled by a government that has significantly shifted that country's priorities over the past two years and continues to be difficult to predict.
+We must recognize that shifts in any of these suppliers can dramatically and adversely affect our nation and our national economic security. - 3.
+Economic Instability.
 The past three years have demonstrated how susceptible the U.S. energy supply can be to foreign actions.
-The precipitous drop in petroleum prices in late 1997 through early 1999 posed a catastrophic threat to domestic petroleum production and a substantial threat to domestic natural gas production.
+The precipitous drop in petroleum prices in late 1997 through early 1999 posed a catastrophic threat to domestic petroleum production and the industry itself.
 As a result of the extended low petroleum prices in 1998-99, capital investment in petroleum production throughout the world declined.
 Existing production was lost.
-In the U.S., production dropped from 6.5 million B/D to less than 6.0 million B/D. Natural gas production suffered as well because the two commodities are linked.
-This year, the country has seen the inevitable consequences of lost capital in the exploration and production industry - as worldwide demand has increased, worldwide supply capacity has not kept up.
+In the U.S., production dropped from 6.5 million B/D to less than 5.9 million B/D. In addition, natural gas production suffered as well because the two commodities are linked.
+This year, the country has seen the inevitable consequences of lost capital in the exploration and production industry as worldwide demand has increased, worldwide supply capacity has not kept up.
 This year, petroleum prices have reached levels not seen since the Persian Gulf war.
-Different segments of the economy have been threatened.
+Now different segments of the economy are being threatened.
 In each case, the price and supply issues have largely been defined by the actions of foreign producer nations.
 Our policies must recognize this vulnerability.